 There are normally a couple of trips a year arranged for the CBMW.
 These will normally be published on the website and will be filled on a ‘first come first served’ basis.
 There will normally be a reserve list to ensure no places are wasted.
 The trips are organised and led by volunteers and will normally be excellent value for money.
 Keep your eyes on the website for information about up and coming trips.
 The latest information can be found here.

-We recommend that individuals who walk with us take out insurance cover for rescue and medical costs in case of accident on our mountain walks.
-Those who are Spanish resident or visitors who wish to have additional cover, can take out extra insurance via www.femecv.com (In Spanish) or www.aacuk.org.uk (In English).
+We recommend that individuals who walk with us take out insurance cover for rescue and medical costs in case of an accident on our mountain walks.
+Those who are Spanish resident or visitors who wish to have additional cover can take out extra insurance via www.femecv.com (In Spanish) or www.aacuk.org.uk (In English).
 If you are just visiting the area on holiday then you should check that your travel insurance cover is sufficient and that you have an EHIC card – if not take out extra cover!
-When walking ensure that you have your Spanish SIP/EHIC and/or insurance with you as this will be required should you have to be taken to hospital.
+When walking ensure that you have your Spanish SIP/EHIC and/or insurance with you as this will be required should you have to be taken to a hospital.

 The weather in the mountains can change rapidly and can be extremely local.
 The weather forecast can be very inaccurate however you should always check the weather forecast and pack accordingly.
-One of many website to check is www.aemet.es
+One of many websites to check is www.aemet.es

 You should check the Walking Programme to see whether dogs are allowed on the walk that you are planning to take.
 If dogs are allowed then they should be kept on leads at all times and should be kept at the rear of the walking group to avoid tripping up fellow walkers.
 You should be aware that during the hunting season dogs can be shot and trapped by hunters and can also be poisoned by fox bait (strychnine).
 This has also been known to be injected into sausages and placed in scrub and even on tracks.